ShiroePL/ShiroAiChan-on-Windows/README.md

     * show last 10 anime/manga list from Anilist for user. (also there are buttons for it)
     * you can tell her to update episodes/chapters, and she will send API to Anilist and update it for you :heart_eyes:
     * search vector database.
 You can add full pdf books, or other documents, and ask questions to this documents, and she will take relevant parts from documents, and answer questions analyzing that parts.
+    * she can use calendar.
+Add events based on what info you give her(in normal human sentence!) and retrieve information about events for specified days.
   * to use tools, you can just start question with 'agent mode' or 'agent:' or check agent mode check.

 ### 6. Other functions: